-Gone are the days when editors would fact check your work or fix your grammar problems.
+Gone are the days when editors would fact-check your work or fix your grammar problems.
 Some editors may double-check your information and alter your punctuation, but if they have to do too much of this, they likely won’t want to work with you again.

 Problem #3: Forgetting to ask questions before the last minute.

 When you’re juggling multiple clients, you may not even read the content expectations until the day a piece of content is due.
 This is a bad habit, as you shouldn’t expect your editors to jump to attention immediately when you have a question.
-A good rule of thumb is giving marketing managers at least 24 hours to respond to your emails.
+A good rule of thumb is to give marketing managers at least 24 hours to respond to your emails.